Let's admit it.

 Instead of holding inventory and creating a Shopify store, you create your store on Amazon itself.
 It's still a monthly subscription, but it's minimal compared to amount of exposure that you'd get.

 For sellers, there are two main ways to deliver a product to an Amazon customer.

-Amazon FBA is when the product is delivered through Amazon's warehouse and Fulfilled by Merchant is when you're delivering the product to the end customer yourself.
-Through your own logistics.
+Amazon FBA is when the product is delivered through Amazon's warehouse and Fulfilled by Merchant is when you're delivering the product to the customer yourself.

-5) Sell Handmade Goods with Amazon’s Etsy Competitor
+5) Sell Handmade Goods with Amazon’s "Etsy Competitor"

-Amazon handmade a marketplace where customers have access to thousands of handcrafted goods from Artisans around the globe.
+Amazon handmade is a marketplace where customers have access to thousands of handcrafted goods from Artisans around the globe.

 With Amazon handmade, you as the seller are able to sell physical products that you've created with your own hands.

 In reality you can really only sell as many goods as you create personally so it's not as scalable.